-* Ban Yatsen <<where are you now>> 2020
+* Ban Yifune 《where are you now》 2020

-When you enter the exhibition hall, the first thing you will notice is Sachiko Kazama's Dislimpic 2020.
-It is a work released in 2018 that depicts the opening ceremony of the Olympic Games to be held in the fictional city of Dyslympia in the Emperor's year 2680 (2020).
-It is full of ominous elements such as the sun like a virus, and reminds me of the words, "Artists sometimes foresee the future," that was said at the press conference at Yokohama Triennale 2020.
+The first thing you see when you enter the exhibition hall is Sachiko Kazama's "Dislimpic 2020".
+It is a work announced in 2018 that depicts the opening ceremony of the Olympic Games to be held in the fictional city of Dislympia in 2680 AD (2020 AD).
+It is full of sinister elements such as the sun like a virus, and reminds me of the phrase "artists sometimes foresee the future" at the Yokohama Triennale 2020 press conference.

 On the opposite wall, there are also four new works created for this exhibition.

-The Nissan Pavilion will be open for a limited time until October 23, 2020 (Friday), so be sure to visit.
+The "Nissan Pavilion" will be open for a limited time until October 23, 2020 (Friday), so be sure to visit it.

 《Nissan Art Award2020 New Exhibition by Finalists》

 [Closed] Irregular holidays